 Darj Lamhe: Khudkushi ke

 Originally written by Dinkar Bedekar, this play was directed by Shreya Bansal and Rishabh Agarwala with the help of their senior director, Druti Singh.
 It touched upon the grave issue of mental health and its consequences.
 “What inspired us to select this play was the fact that issues like depression and suicide need to be highlighted and addressed much more than they already are”, said Shreya Bansal.
 The story revolved around Mohini— portrayed by Sakshi Garg— who was a theatre actress going through a tough phase in her life mentally.
 She struggled to deal with depression herself as all her friends turned their back towards her.
 Mohini then cast in a play by Janak, a director— played by Rishabh Agarwala— who was bothered by Mohini’s constant absence at rehearsals since a week.
 Mohini cited being out of town as a reason.
 The truth, on the other hand, was revealed to be quite different later on in the play.
 The most intense part of the play was when the director’s assistant, Raja— played by Shaunak— and Mohini rehearsed a play wherein they enact the roles of an old man and a troubled married woman respectively.
-Though it did get quite confusing for the audience as there are many switches between their on-stage real and reel characters, the
+Though it did get quite confusing for the audience as there are many switches between their on-stage real and reel characters, the play managed to successfully build up the intensity they were trying to attain.

 This play was originally written by Nick Zagone, with the same name.
 The DMV was quite a bold play in terms of its dialogues and execution.
 Beautifully performed by Isha Apte and Chintan Gandhi, this play had the audience’s attention throughout.
 It explained every relationship in the form of a series of questions – a checklist – using which they get to know each other better.
 “We just needed to make sure the dynamics were at that fine line between too subtle and vulgar.”, said Isha, when asked about how they managed to pull off such a bold play with just dialogues and very little physical intimacy on stage.
 Chintan Gandhi, who played the character Ross, was a pleasant actor to watch.
 With his timely expressions and dialogues, he seemed to pull off a character much older than himself really well.
 The DMV was definitely a pleasant change from the other plays in terms of story, direction, and execution.